Score Optional Sections

 Item 9

-Each area of need in the PLAAFP includes a statement of the impact on general education performance.
+For each area of need, the PLAAFP includes a description of the adverse impact on performance in general education/age-appropriate activities/postsecondary vision.

 Comments

-The IEP specifically states how the disability impacts access to the general education curriculum.
+In one or more area(s) of need, the PLAAFP specifically states how the eligibility area/qualifying criteria impacts access to the general education curriculum/environment.
 The reader does not need to make inferences to make this connection.

 Comments